symfony-cmf/symfony-cmf-docs/book/simplecms.rst

 routes (e.g. per language) for the same content.
 Or you can organize your content in a different logic than your URL tree.
 But in many situations, having the route and the content be one and the same simplifies things.
-That is exactly what the SimpleCmsBundle is doing.
+That is exactly what the SimpleCmsBundle is doing, which is used by the Symfony CMF Standard Edition by default for routing, content and menus.

 .. note::